 Informal chat – followed by audience Q&A.

-Claire North (84K) David Hine (Sonata) Joe Stone (Leftovers) Dan Watters (Lucifer) Lucy Sullivan (Barking) Frazer Irving (Annihilator) Jennie Gyllblad (Skal) Zara Dinnen (The Digital Banal) Sarah Lippett (A Puff of Smoke) Rob Davis (The Motherless Oven) Charlotta Salmi (Queen Mary University) Leila Abu El Hawa (Post-Apocalyptic Book Club)
+Claire North (84K) David Hine (Sonata) Joe Stone (Leftovers) Dan Watters (Lucifer) Lucy Sullivan (Barking) Frazer Irving (Annihilator) Jennie Gyllblad (Skal) Zara Dinnen (The Digital Banal) Sarah Lippett (A Puff of Smoke) Rob Davis (The Motherless Oven) Charlie Allbright (Regent’s University London) Leila Abu El Hawa (Post-Apocalyptic Book Club)

 Hosted by Joel Janiurek (Barbican Comic Forum)